 Honorary Member, Spanish Society for Microbiology, 1991

-My life outside the lab
+Life outside the lab

-What am I doing now?
+What is he doing now?

 cacoethes scribendi, the itch of writing.